-The law provides for the right to counsel, equal protection under the law, protection from double jeopardy, protection from retroactive application of the law, public trials, and the right to be present at one's own trial, but these rights were not always applied.
-Defendants enjoy the presumption of innocence, except in some cases, such as human trafficking and drug trafficking, where the burden of proof is on the defendant.
-The law provides detainees the right to legal representation and a court-appointed lawyer, a government lawyer, or access to private attorneys.
+The law provides for the right to counsel, equal protection under the law, protection from double jeopardy, protection from retroactive application of the law, public trials, and the right to be present at one's own trial, but these rights were not always upheld.
+Defendants enjoy the presumption of innocence, except in some cases, such as human trafficking and drug trafficking, where the burden of proof is on the defendant once the charge sheet establishes a prima facie criminal violation.
+The law provides detainees the right to legal representation and a courtappointed lawyer, a government lawyer, or access to private attorneys.
 The government provided legal counsel to indigent detainees only upon request.
-Persons who are unaware of their rights, in particular lowercaste individuals and members of some ethnic groups, are thus at risk of being deprived of legal representation.
+Persons who are unaware of their rights, in particular "lower-caste" individuals and members of some ethnic groups, are thus at risk of being deprived of legal representation.
 Defense lawyers reported having insufficient time to prepare their defense.
 A 2016 Supreme Court directive ordered that the courts must provide free interpretation services to those who do not speak Nepali, and interpreters were made available to interpret a variety of languages.
-Defense lawyers may cross-examine accusers.
+Defense lawyers may crossexamine accusers.
 All lower-court decisions, including acquittals, are subject to appeal.
 The Supreme Court is the court of last resort.

 Military courts adjudicate cases concerning military personnel under the military code, which provides military personnel the same basic rights as civilians.
 The Army Act requires that soldiers accused of rape or homicide be transferred to civilian authorities for prosecution.
 Under normal circumstances the army prosecutes all other criminal cases raised against soldiers under the military justice system.
-Nevertheless, the NA has told the government it is willing to cooperate with the Truth and Reconciliation Commission (TRC) and CIEDP and will not "hide" behind the Army Act.
+Nevertheless, the NA has told the government it is willing to cooperate with the Truth and Reconciliation Committee (TRC) and CIEDP.
 Military courts cannot try civilians for crimes, even if the crimes involve the military services; civilian courts handle these cases.